Azure/azure-sdk-for-net/sdk/videoanalyzer/Azure.Media.VideoAnalyzer.Edge/README.md

 # Azure Video Analyzer for IoT Edge client library for .NET

 Azure Video Analyzer on IoT Edge provides a platform to build intelligent video applications that span the edge and the cloud.
 The platform offers the capability to capture, record, and analyze live video along with publishing the results, video and video analytics, to Azure services in the cloud or the edge.
-It is designed to be an extensible platform, enabling you to connect different video analysis edge modules (such as Cognitive services containers, custom edge modules built by you with open-source machine learning models or custom models trained with your own data) to it and use them to analyze live video without worrying about the complexity of building and running a live video pipeline.
+It is designed to be an extensible platform, enabling you to connect different video analysis edge modules such as Cognitive services containers, custom edge modules built by you with open source machine learning models or custom models trained with your own data.
+You can then use them to analyze live video without worrying about the complexity of building and running a live video pipeline.

 Use the client library for Video Analyzer on IoT Edge to: